ibm-cloud-docs/security-compliance/limits.md

 ## Limits
 {: #limits}

-When you're working with {{site.data.keyword.compliance_short}}, there are a few limits on profiles and rules that you need to be aware of.
+When you're working with {{site.data.keyword.compliance_short}}, there are a few limits on rules and templates that you need to be aware of.

 ### Rule limits
 {: #rule-limits}